"

 • Slido

 • An online-based polling platform that operates in the classroom and online.
-Types of polls include multiple choice, word clouds, rating sclaes, and short answer.
-Polls can be done live as a way to engage the learners or give a quiz in class.
+Types of polls include multiple choice, word clouds, rating scales, and short answers.
+Polls can be conducted live as a way to engage learners or administer a quiz in class.

 • Poll Everywhere